Promotion through Connections: Favors or Information?: Introduction

 \section{Introduction}

-Connections appear to be helpful in many contexts such as obtaining a job, a promotion, a grant, a loan or publishing a paper.\footnote{ The literature on jobs and connections is large and expanding.\ Recent references include Beaman \& Magruder (2012), Brown, Setren \& Topa (2016), Hensvik \& Skans (2016), Pallais \& Sands (2016).\ On promotions, see Combes, Linnemer \& Visser (2008), Zinovyeva \& Bagues (2015).\ On grants, see Li (2017).\ On loans, see Engelberg, Gao \& Parsons (2012).\ On publications, see Brogaard, Engelberg \& Parsons (2014), Colussi (2017), Laband \& Piette (1994).}\ Two main reasons help explain these wide-ranging effects.\ On one hand, connections may convey information on candidates, projects and papers.
-Connections then help recruiters, juries and editors make better decisions.\ On the other hand, decision-makers may unduly favor connected candidates, leading to worse decisions.\footnote{ Favor exchange within a group might increase the group's welfare at the detriment of society, see Bramoull\'{e} \& Goyal (2016).
-In this paper, we focus on the immediate negative implications of favoritism.} These two reasons have opposite welfare implications and empirical researchers have been trying to tease out the different forces behind connections' impacts.
-Almost all existing studies do so by building measures of candidates' \textquotedblleft true\textquotedblright\ quality.
-Researchers then compare the quality of connected and unconnected promoted candidates.\ Information effects likely dominate if connected promoted candidates have higher quality; favors likely dominate if connected promoted candidates have lower quality.
-For instance, articles published in top economics and finance journals by authors connected to editors tend to receive more citations, a sign that editors use their connections to identify better papers Brogaard, Engelberg \& Parsons (2014).
-By contrast, Full Professors in Spain who were connected to members of their promotion jury publish less after promotion Zinovyvea \& Bagues (2015), consistent with favoritism.
+Connections appear to be helpful in many contexts such as obtaining a job, a promotion, a grant, a loan, or publishing a paper.\footnote{The literature on jobs and connections is large and expanding, see e.g. \cite{beaman2012gets}, \cite{brown2016informal}, \cite{hensvik2016social}, \cite{pallais2016referential}.
+On promotions, see \cite{combes2008publish}, \cite{zinovyeva2015role}, \cite{jia2015political}, \cite{bagues2017does}.
+On grants, see \cite{li2017expertise}.
+On loans, see \cite{engelberg2012friends}, \cite{schoenherr2019political}.
+On publications, see \cite{laband1994favoritism}, \cite{brogaard2014networks}, \cite{colussi2015social}, \cite{fisman2018social}, \cite{ductor2022coauthor}.} Two main mechanisms help explain these wide-ranging effects.
+On the one hand, connections may convey information on candidates, projects, and papers that helps recruiters, juries and editors make better decisions.
+On the other hand, decision-makers may unduly favor connected candidates, leading to worse decisions.\footnote{Favor exchange within a group may increase the group's welfare to the detriment of society, see \cite{bramoulle2016favoritism}.
+In this paper, we consider the immediate implications of favoritism.} These two mechanisms have opposite welfare implications and empirical researchers have been trying to tease out the different forces behind the impacts of connections.
+Existing studies generally do so by building measures of candidates' \textquotedblleft true\textquotedblright\ quality.
+Researchers then compare the quality of connected and unconnected successful candidates.
+Information effects are likely to dominate if connected successful candidates have higher quality; favors are likely to dominate if connected successful candidates have lower quality.\footnote{For instance, articles published in top economics and finance journals by authors connected to editors tend to receive more citations, a sign that editors use their connections to identify better papers (\cite{brogaard2014networks}).
+By contrast, Full Professors in Spain who were connected to members of their promotion jury publish less after promotion (\cite{zinovyeva2015role}), consistent with favoritism.}